tjblaette/getitd/README.md

                         space when supplying more than one (default CTTTCAGCATTTTGACGGCAACC) -require_indel_free_primers REQUIRE_INDEL_FREE_PRIMERS
-                        If True, discard reads containing insertions or deletions within the primer sequence (default True) -forward_adapter FORWARD_ADAPTER
+                        If True, discard i) reads containing insertions or deletions within the primer sequence and ii) reads not containing any primer sequence.
+Set to False if these have been trimmed (default True) -forward_adapter FORWARD_ADAPTER
-                        Forward reads' sequencing adapter sequence as
-                        potentially present at the 5' end of the supplied forward reads (default
+                        Sequencing adapter of the forward reads' primer as (potentially) present at the 5' end of the supplied forward reads, 5' of the gene-specific primer sequence (default TCGTCGGCAGCGTCAGATGTGTATAAGAGACAGA) -reverse_adapter REVERSE_ADAPTER
-                        TCGTCGGCAGCGTCAGATGTGTATAAGAGACAGA)
-  -reverse_adapter REVERSE_ADAPTER
-                        Reverse reads' sequencing adapter sequence as
-                        potentially present at the 5' end of the supplied reverse reads (default
+                        Sequencing adapter of the reverse reads' primer as (potentially) present at the 5' end of the supplied reverse reads, 5' of the gene-specific primer sequence (default GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAGA) -technology {Illumina,454}
-                        GTCTCGTGGGCTCGGAGATGTGTATAAGAGACAGA)
-  -technology {Illumina,454}
                         Sequencing technology used, options are '454' or 'Illumina' (default)